SUPER QUICK ANSWERS TO YOUR FAQ'S:

 The old custom was for the Buyer and Seller to share equally in the closing costs, because in many cases, to reduce legal fees, the buyer and seller used the same attorney.

 The 2012 Costa Rica Property Transfer Tax Law provides that all new real estate transfers will be subject to a 1.5% transfer tax.
 In addition, when the property is transferred and recorded in the National Registry, additional fees for registration and “stamps” will be added to the closing costs as well, .08%.
-This means that if you want 100% complete "peace of mind" you can pay $700-$1000 for a new corporation, plus the extra .08% of the selling price to the National Registry and place the property in a brand new corporation.
-Now you are safe from the prior corporation's previous debts.
+This means that if you want 100% complete "peace of mind" you can pay $550-$900 for a new corporation, plus the extra .08% of the selling price to the National Registry and place the property in a brand new corporation.

-Thus, the new total cost of a real estate closing transaction will be somewhere around 3.5% to 3.8% of the selling price and shared 50/50, with the Buyer paying the extra fees for the cost and registration of the new corporation.
+Thus, the total cost of a real estate closing transaction will be somewhere around 2.3% of the selling price for the Buyers and about 2% for the Sellers (plus Sellers pay the real estate commission + the 13% tax on that commission-negotiable?), with the Buyer paying extra fees for the cost and registration of the new corporation, and wire transfer fees and escrow.

 This can all be negotiated however, as when certain times the Seller stands firm with his selling price, and says, "I will agree to this price but you pay all closing costs, I will pay only the realtor's commission."
-And sometimes the realtor has to lower his commission for the sale to go through. (yuck!).
+Some realtors are making the Purchase price offer to include the Buyers paying all the closing fees, and there are some smart negotiating tactics reasons for this.

-When buying property in Costa Rica, property is transferred from seller to buyer by executing a transfer deed ( escritura ) before a lawyer-notary, except when merely transferring shares of a corporation, which has become the norm.
-In January 2013 there have been legal changes made.
+When buying property in Costa Rica, property is transferred from seller to buyer by executing a transfer deed ( escritura ) before a lawyer-notary, except when merely transferring shares of a corporation, which has become the norm HOWEVER, this all changed in January 2013.

 Unlike common law countries, such as the United States and Canada, where the role of the notary is limited to authenticating signatures, in Costa Rica the public notary must be an attorney!
 They have extensive power to act on behalf of the state as they draft and interpret legal documents, and authenticate and certify the authenticity of documents.

 Once a transfer deed is accepted for registration, the Public Registry will return the original document with all the documentary stamps affixed to it and properly sealed.
-Assuming no defects in the transfer deed, it should be registered by the Public Registry within 45 to 60 days after presentation.
+Assuming no defects in the transfer deed, it should be registered by the Public Registry within 25 to 60 days after presentation.
+Your completed transaction package will be provided to you by your attorney and will contain:

 How Much Are The Yearly Property Taxes?

+Frankly, this is one of those fantastic reasons to buy property in Costa Rica!
 Property taxes (Municipal Taxes) are supposed to be only ¼ of 1% of the declared value.
-Thus for every $100,000, the property tax is only $250 ANNUALLY.
+Thus for every $100,000, the property tax is supposed to be only $250 ANNUALLY.
+But it's usually less-except for those in luxury tax zones.

 What About Capital Gains Taxes?